CharlesSieg/website-charlessieg-source/content/_index.md

 You can find me on [Facebook](https://www.facebook.com/charles.sieg), [Twitter](https://www.twitter.com/charlessieg), [Instagram](https://www.instagram.com/charlessieg), [Flickr](https://www.flickr.com/photos/forkbender/), [Pinterest](https://www.pinterest.com/charlessieg/), [LinkedIn](https://www.linkedin.com/in/charlessieg), and [Tumblr](https://charlessieg.tumblr.com).

 The most popular posts on my blog are [The 10-Year Hoodie](/blog/the-10-year-hoodie), [On Telecommuting](/blog/on-telecommuting), [My Life as a Bodybuilder](/blog/my-life-as-a-bodybuilder), and [Renkara Offices](/blog/renkara-offices).
-The [Christmas card](https://charlessieg.tumblr.com/image/105611200415) we had made with the boys a few years ago is still a favorite.
+The [Christmas card](https://charlessieg.tumblr.com/image/105611200415) made with my sons a few years ago is still a favorite.

 This website is stored in a [Git repository](https://git-scm.com), generated with [Hugo](https://gohugo.io), built with [CodeBuild](https://aws.amazon.com/codebuild/), copied to an [S3 bucket](https://aws.amazon.com/s3/), and is served by a [CloudFront distribution](https://aws.amazon.com/cloudfront/) in the AWS cloud.